Every Little Detail on How to Use Positive Reinforcement To Empower Your Child

-Using positive reinforcement to change behavior is done so subtly sometimes that moms may not even realize they are doing it.
-By calling it out and giving it a name, we can be more intentional in using this child training strategy for the benefit of our children and families on a more significant level.
+The use of positive reinforcement to change behavior is elusive.
+By calling it out and giving it a name, we increase intentionality in using this child training strategy to benefit our children and families more significantly.

 What is Positive Reinforcement

-Positive reinforcement effectively changes behavior because everyone is longing for affirmation.
-All humans desire to belong, feel needed and simply seen by those around them.
+All humans desire to belong, feel needed, and simply seen by those around them.

 This is even more true of our children.

-For the sake of understanding positive reinforcement, imagine any good behavior you want your child to display as a muscle and the act of positive reinforcement as a strengthening weight to make the muscle stronger.
+To understand positive reinforcement, imagine any good behavior you want your child to display as a muscle and positive reinforcement as a weight to make the muscle stronger.

 Each time a good behavior is displayed, you “strengthen” that good behavior muscle using positive reinforcement.
 The opposite is true as well for poor behaviors, but we’ll talk about that later.